aws/aws-cdk-rfcs/text/204-golang-bindings.md

 compatibility in case the datatype interface eventually extends another.
 Were it not for these considerations, it would be simpler to simply have a single Go struct that corresponds to a datatype interface (see last bullet point in Notes/Concerns).

-#### Case 1: Typescript datatype interface (no extensions)
+#### Case 1: Typescript struct/datatype interface (no extensions)

-Here, a datatype interface (`HealthCheck`) is converted into a Go interface (`HealthCheck`), where each property becomes a getter method (jsii datatype properties always are readonly, so there are no setter methods generated).
+Here, a datatype interface (`HealthCheck`) is converted into a Go interface (`IHealthCheck`), where each property becomes a getter method (jsii datatype properties always are readonly, so there are no setter methods generated).
 This Go interface is then implemented by a struct
-(LinuxParameterProps), which would contain the properties from the original typescript interface as non-exported (i.e. lowercase) properties and rely on the generated Getter methods for readonly access (as when _used as an argument_ to the constructor):
+(HealthCheck), which would contain the properties from the original typescript interface as non-exported (i.e. lowercase) properties and rely on the generated Getter methods for readonly access (as when _used as an argument_ to the constructor):

 [Example](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/aws-ecs/lib/container-definition.ts#L596):